fernandoPalluzzi/VarHound/README.md

 - `--impact`.
 Variant impact.
 Default: 'IMPACT'.
 - `--order`.
 Impact in degreasing order.
 Default: ['HIGH', 'MODERATE', 'LOW', 'MODIFIER'].

 Two additional annotation fields are requred: `CLIN_SIG` and `ClinVar_CLNSIG`.
-An annotated VCF, containing these fields, can be obtained using the [**variant effect predictor (VEP)**](https://grch37.ensembl.org/info/docs/tools/vep) tool.
+An annotated VCF containing these fields can be obtained using the [**variant effect predictor (VEP)**](https://grch37.ensembl.org/info/docs/tools/vep) tool.
 A full pipeline for genomic variant calling and annotation is available at the [**nfcore Sarek website**](https://nf-co.re/sarek).
 Additional options can be viewed by launching `vhReadAnnotations.py -h`.

 Descriptive plots and tables are generated both for each VCF file and for the entire cohort (represented by the files within the input directory).
 The whole output is organized within the input directory, according to the following scheme: